Bobby Holland Hanton

 “I was recovering after surgery on my back, so I was going through a mental battle with that.
-Then COVID hit and my relationship with my wife wasn’t going great.
-I was battling all kinds of things,” he explains.
+Then COVID hit.
+I was struggling,” he explains.

 “So I'd have a glass of wine to unwind.
 I was on painkillers for my back, and mixing the two is never a good idea – especially when you’re not in a good headspace.
 Eventually, I just decided: enough's enough, I'm going to quit.”

 And quit he did, going completely sober for a full year.